ecthros/102/README.md

 	log -k <yourJSONfile> -s <sheetid> -d <data>

+Where you need to replace the things inside the angle brackets (and the angle brackets themselves!) with the following data:

 The JSON file should be the absolute path to the file, like:
 	/root/stuff/hacs.json